Pineapler/vam-eye-scroller/README.md

 ### TODO:

-- Make sure custom objects are loaded/unloaded properly
+- Make sure custom objects are loaded/unloaded whenever they need to be
 - Serialize assetbundles when in packages
 - Replace custom object material with one already on the Person (sclera?)